Donders-Institute/bidscoin/docs/workflow.rst

     $ bidsmapper sourcefolder bidsfolder
     $ bidscoiner sourcefolder bidsfolder

-If you add new subjects all you need to do is re-run the ``bidscoiner`` -- unless the scan protocol was changed, then you also beed to re-run the ``bidsmapper``.
+If you add new subjects all you need to do is re-run the ``bidscoiner`` -- unless the scan protocol was changed, then you also need to first re-run the ``bidsmapper``.

 Step 1a: Running the bidsmapper
 -------------------------------